 Multiviewer

 A Multiviewer displays multiple video sources side by side on a single screen, functioning as a command centre for monitoring inputs and scenes during a live show.
-Composer's Multiviewer can show up to 13 sources at once, supports up to 4 overlays per multiviewer, indicates Program / Preview state with tally lights, and is fully drivable from Connectors, the Script Engine, or the Companion app + Stream Deck.
+It is a feature of the Switcher input, which hosts and renders it.
+Composer's Multiviewer can show up to 13 sources at once, supports up to 4 overlays per multiviewer, indicates Program / Preview state with tally lights, and is fully drivable from Connectors, the Script Engine, the HTTP API, or the Companion app + Stream Deck.

 A Multiviewer rendering several inputs and scenes in a grid